Have you found out what is that very strange thing at the beginning of Visigothic script charters? It‘s a Chi-Rho!

-Lately I have been struggling –editing and looking over ideas, thinking about the reviewer’s suggestions, etc.– with an article that has been accepted for publication in Scriptorium (yay!).
-Its provisional title, more or less, is ‘Observations on the Chrismon in the Visigothic script documents from the diocese of Lugo (917-1196)’ although after yesterday’s work I am maybe changing it to ‘Observations about the Chi-Rho used in medieval charters of northwestern Spain (10th-12th c.)’.
+I have been struggling lately – editing and looking for ideas, thinking about the reviewer’s suggestions, etc. – around an article that has been accepted for publication in Scriptorium (yay!).
+Its provisional title, more or less, is ‘Observations on the Chrismon in the Visigothic script documents from the diocese of Lugo (917-1196)’ although after yesterday’s work I am maybe changing it to ‘Observations about the Chi-Rho used in medieval charters of northwestern Spain (10th-12th c.)’ .
 As some of you may know, I have been working on Christian monograms for some time now.
-I have even presented a first draft of accomplishments earlier this year in Saint Louis at the 1st Annual Symposium on Medieval and Renaissance Studies [check the 2nd one for 2014].
+I have even presented the first draft of accomplishments earlier this year in Saint Louis at the 1st Annual Symposium on Medieval and Renaissance Studies [check the 2nd one for 2014].
 So, why am I thinking of changing the title?
-Because, studying the meaning of this sign, I realized that its cultural implications are in fact even more important that what I thought!
+Because, studying the meaning of this sign, I realised that its cultural implications are in fact even more important than I thought!

 We know as Chi-Rho the Early Christian monogram formed by combining the Greek letters χ and ρ symbolizing Christ’s name (Χριστός), widely used in all types of media from antiquity to the present day.
-Saying that, you are maybe thinking on some of the many examples that show up in insular gospel books, like the Chi-Rho of the Book of Durrow or the one in Lindisfarne Gospels. [check this post on Chi-Rho monograms in which are collected a few].
+Saying that you are maybe thinking on some of the many examples that show up in Insular gospel books, like the Chi-Rho of the Book of Kells (above), the Book of Durrow or the one in the Lindisfarne Gospels.

 What you may not know is how this sign is and how was it used in charters.
-How was it understood and developed for the northwestern Spanish scribes.
+How was it understood and developed by the northwestern Iberian peninsula scribes?

 But, there is more.
 At the same time that this crazy cursive form was used, other scribes decided to use a more ‘classical’ design:

 Why?
-As far as I know, it seems that the use of one design or another depends on the cultural relevance of the production center and on to what extent it was open to external influences or not.
-It does not depend on the training of the scribe: there were professional scribes using the cursive form, although it is true that parochial ones used even more cursive or degenerate forms.
+As far as I know, it seems that the use of one design or another depends on the cultural relevance of the production centre and on to what extent it was open to external influences or not.
+It does not depend on the training of the scribe: there were professional scribes using the cursive form, although it is true that parish ones used even more cursive or degenerated forms.

-With regard to how open each center was and the reception of exogenous influences, another thing worth mentioning is that when the Carolingian script arrived, the Chi-Rho also changed.
+With regard to how open each centre was and the reception of exogenous influences, another thing worth mentioning is that when Caroline minuscule script arrived, the Chi-Rho also changed.
 In the first ten examples written in this supranational script, cursive designs of the Christogram can still be found, but in the ones immediately following it is like the sign was turned back to its origins.
 Why?

-So, something I expected to be very methodological, very “paleographical”, has become an open door for the study of written culture from a much broader historical and social perspective than I anticipated.
-Now, I need to find out why the cursive sign evolved regulated enough as to distinguish various types, as I have done according to the timeline, to analyze the cultural level of each center within Galicia and to study the routes of cultural exchange with the rest of Spain and Europe.
-It looked as though it was over and it turned out to be only the beginning.
+So, something I expected to be very methodological, very “palaeographical”, has become an open door to the study of written culture from a much broader historical and social perspective than I anticipated.
+Now I need to find out why the cursive sign evolved regulated enough as to distinguish various types, as I have done according to the timeline, to analyse the cultural level of each center within Galicia and to study the routes of cultural exchange with the rest of Spain and Europe.
+It looked as though it was over and it turned out to be only the beginning!